vulgarity

 News from Hyppolite Taine

-He is a pedant, the pedant is the hollow and inflated mind which, because it is full of words, believes itself to be full of ideas, enjoys its sentences and deceives itself in order to dictate to others.
-He is a hypocrite who thinks he is sincere, a Cain who takes himself for Abel.
+He is a pedant, the pedant is the hollow and inflated mind which because it is full of words believes itself to be full of ideas, enjoys its sentences and deceives itself to rule others.
+He is a hypocrite who believes himself to be sincere, a Cain who takes himself for Abel.
+In this shrinking brain, given over to abstraction, and Continue reading

 Which saints to turn ?

 The Marcial Maciel affair forces us to ask the question of Evil.
-Our time avoids rubbing shoulders with it.
-What do we know about the work of the devil and what can we do to protect ourselves from it?
-After trying to hide the good in life, is it any wonder that evil comes to light?
-The works of the devil are innumerable, but the Holy Spirit can do everything, especially transform them.
+Our era avoids dealing with it.
+What do we know about the devil's work, and what can we do to protect ourselves from it?
+After trying to hide the good in life, should we be surprised that evil is coming to light?
+The works of the devil are Continue reading

 Christian testimony – 2

-When I started this blog, very quickly the idea of writing on the liturgy came to me.
-Not to claim specialist status, but to share my experience of what is at the heart of a Christian's life.
-There were therefore two paths that had to merge: It was necessary to tell the mass (and its benefits), and then entrust the journey that had revealed it.
+When I started this blog, the idea of writing about the liturgy quickly came to me.
+Not to claim expert status, but to share my experience of what represents the heart of a Christian's life.
+So there were two paths that had to merge: I had to tell the Mass (and Continue reading

 A short history of Envy, from hero to scapegoat

-The modern world keeps presenting us with scapegoats.
-Lance Armstrong, Richard Millet, Jérôme Kerviel, John Galliano, to name but a few, each in a field, with completely different causes and reasons, have recently embodied the scapegoat, the justly punished culprit, the impediment in a circle put back in its place.
-The scapegoat is linked to egalitarianism, itself linked to envy.
-From hero to scapegoat, only the desire does not change.
-The modern world has the spectacle in its blood, the scapegoat has a cathartic function there.
+The modern world is constantly presenting us with scapegoats.
+Lance Armstrong, Richard Millet, Jérôme Kerviel, John Galliano, to name but a few, each in their own field, with completely different causes and reasons, have recently embodied the scapegoat, the rightly punished culprit, the troublemaker put in his place.
+Continue reading

 What death for the West?

-It is more and more pleasant for me to hear these speeches of Westerners gargling about the death of Catholicism, the death of this old skin of religion, when it is not the death of God, quite simply.
+It is increasingly sweet to me to hear these speeches from Westerners gargling about the death of Catholicism, the death of this old skin of religion, when it is not simply the death of God.
+Continue reading

 Emmanuel Todd or intellectual vulgarity

-Emmanuel Todd was on France Culture the other morning to give us his good word.
+Emmanuel Todd was on France Culture the other morning to deliver his good word.
 Emmanuel Todd is a prophet.
-He's got it.
-Above all, he claims it.
-He doesn't have the honesty.
+He has the eloquence.
+He has the pretension, above all.
+He lacks the honesty.
 Indeed, one cannot be a prophet and an ideologue.
+Continue reading